7 germy spots around the home.

 Keeping these things clean may help reduce your exposure to germs, including those that may make you or your family sick.

 1. Kitchen sponges and dishcloths.
 They pick up germs and spread them.
 Since they’re often damp, they’re also perfect breeding grounds for bacteria.

-Quick tips: You can actually zap a wet sponge in the microwave for one to two minutes to kill germs — or run it through the dishwasher.
-Use clean dishcloths or paper towels.
-Wash dish towels and rags in the hot cycle of your washing machine.
+Quick tips: Zap a wet sponge in the microwave for 1 to 2 minutes each day to help kill germs — or run it through the dishwasher using a hot dry cycle.
+Replace sponges regularly.
+And wash dish towels and rags in the hot cycle of your washing machine.

 Quick tips: Scrub toothbrush holders with hot soapy water.
 If you use a cup or other freestanding holder, put it through the dishwasher once or twice a week on the hot cycle.

 3. Pet bowls and toys.
-You don’t want to fetch bacteria, yeast and mold during playtime.
+You don’t want to fetch bacteria, yeast and mold during playtime or mealtime.